Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Related Work

-There are several popular NLP datasets for meta- and few-shot learning research.
-Most of the datasets have their tasks sampled from a single large dataset thus lead to homogeneous settings.
-For example, FewRel~\cite{han2018fewrel} builds on a relational classification dataset consisting of 70,000 sentences from Wikipedia with 100 relations.
-SNIPS~\cite{coucke2018snips} and CLINC150~\cite{larson2019evaluation} build on intent classification datasets consisting of queries in a small number of general domains.
-To encourage meta-learning across heterogeneous tasks, people build benchmarks by collecting tasks from diverse resources.
-Crossfit ~\cite{ye2021crossfit} collected 160 NLP tasks from Huggingface Datasets and down-sampled some of them to few-shot tasks.
-FewJoint~\cite{hou2020fewjoint} include intent classification and slot-filling tasks from 59 domains, in which the slot-filling tasks provide significant diversity. \citet{yu2018diverse} collect a real-world benchmark by including clients' proposed intent classification tasks on a cloud service.

-Compared to these prior benchmarks, our benchmark has a natural few-shot setting from our daily life, which by itself has to be few-shot and does not need artificial construction like down-sampling.
+\textbf{Meta and Few-Shot Learning in NLP. } Most of the meta and few-shot learning datasets have their tasks sampled from a single large dataset, leading to homogeneous settings.
+FewRel~\cite{han2018fewrel} downsamples a relational classification dataset.
+SNIPS~\cite{coucke2018snips} and CLINC150~\cite{larson2019evaluation} downsamples intent classification datasets from a few general domains.
+To encourage meta-learning across heterogeneous tasks, people build datasets that collect tasks from diverse resources.
+Crossfit~\cite{ye2021crossfit} collected and down-sampled 160 NLP tasks from Huggingface Datasets.
+FewJoint~\cite{hou2020fewjoint} include slot-filling tasks from 59 domains. \citet{yu2018diverse} collect clients' proposed intent classification tasks.
+Compared to these prior work, our dataset has a natural few-shot learning setting from daily life that does not need artificial construction like down-sampling.